PE & Sports Premium

 c.
 Identify children interested in coaching opportunities, to be offered roles as club leaders throughout the year

 a.
-All children to meet end of KS2 expectations to swim 25m.
+Target swimming in year 6 aims for an increase of 35% of children to meet end of KS2 expectations to swim 25m.

 b.
 Identify children who are not able to achieve this, put a further intervention in place and offer additional opportunities to receive swimming lessons.